aaronjamt/flipperzero-firmware/ReadMe.md

 - Flipper App Catalog
 - Flipper JS SDK
-- Flipper Docs and Developer Docs while removing all reliance on Flipper Devices.
+- Flipper Docs and Developer Docs

+while removing all reliance on Flipper Devices.

 Encore will not be a traditional "custom firmware", it just aims to be an updated version of official firmware without many frills and distractions, just good and stable updates without re-inventing the wheel - like the official firmware would've continued to be if it wasn't abandoned.

-These plans are ambitious and will require time to reach, but we are determined to do what Flipper Devices have proven unable and/or uninterested to do.
+These plans are ambitious and will require time to reach, but we are determined to do what Flipper Devices have proven unable and/or uninterested to do.\
+<sub>Our frustration is aimed at Flipper Devices as an entity; we are extremely thankful for and admire the amazing work done by official firmware developers, it is the people in charge that we take issue with.</sub>

 # Contributing